mehdihadeli/awesome-software-architecture/README.md

 ## 🙏 Special Thanks

-Thanks to the authors of the links for their valuable content, I gather them in one place for finding topcis to read easier.
+Thanks to the authors of the links for their valuable content, I gather them in one place for finding topics to read easier.

 ## ⭐ Support

-If you like feel free to ⭐ this repository, It helps out :)
+If you like, feel free to ⭐ this repository, it helps out :)

 Thanks a bunch for supporting me!